Future-Forward-Software/Time/ReadMe.md

 This would probably work but be careful as C# does not support tail call recursion optimisation (the stack is not cleaned when a recursive call is made) so this could lead to a stackoverflow exception.

 Given the amount of pitfalls here it would be best to use this package instead.

 ### How?
-A new type `ITimer` will be available for transient DI.
+A new type `ITimerFactory` will be available for transient DI that can create `ITimer` instances.
 This just uses the standard .net timer behind the scenes.

 Usage:

 ```
 public class MyClass {
-    public MyClass(ITimer timer) {
+    public MyClass(ITimerFactory factory) {
 		var timeBetweenExecutionsInMs = 2000;

+		var timer = factory.Create();
 		timer.Elapsed += DoWork;
 		timer.Start(timeBetweenExecutionsInMs);
 	}